jordips/flask-restx-simple-api/README.md

 # flask-restx-simple-api

 A minimal Flask-restx API example.
-Dockerfile included to run in K8S/Docker environments.
+Dockerfile included to run in K8S/Docker.
+Example without database involved.

-## Requirements

-To execute code you need:
-- python3
-- pip3
+You can access to Swagger

-## Run application in docker
+## Run simple API in docker

 To build and run docker execute: